pierre-vignoles/chatbot_telegram/README.md

 ## Launch
 Execute the following command in a terminal : `python main.py`

+## Heroku
+You can add this program on HEROKU to let it work without interruption for free.
+The file Procfile is there for that.

 ### You can now speak to your bot in your telegram application !